cadonuno/Veracode-Bulk-Application-Update/README.md

 ### Preparing the Excel Template
     The Excel template present in the repository can be used to prepare the metadata.

+### After execution:
-After the script finishes execution, a new column will be added to the right containing the status of each line
+    A new column will be added to the right containing the status of each line.
+Successfully updated rows will be set to 'success' and will be skipped on future runs.

 ### Running the script
     py bulk-create-applications.py -f <excel_file_with_application_definitions> -r <header_row> [-d]"